cy-lee/cylee-notes/docs/storage.md

 ```shell
  sgdisk -N 1 -t 1:8300  /dev/sdb
 ```
-Don't forget reboot your system to take effect.
+When it finish, don't forget reboot your system to take effect.